 ‘Pancha’ means Five and ‘Rathas’ means Chariots.
 The Pancha Rathas are a set of five monolithic rock temples.
 These Rathas are related to the epic Mahabharata and its Pandava heroes along with their wife Draupadi.
 There are the Draupadi’s Ratha dedicated to Goddess Durga, Arjuna’s Ratha dedicated to Lord Shiva, Yuddhisther’s Ratha which is the most huge, well designed and magnificent one, Nakul-Sahadev’s Rathadicated to Lord Indra and Bhima’s Ratha.
 All the rats tell various stories of bravery, of Gods and Goddess, all of which are associated with ancient Hindu mythology and culture.
 The monuments are massive, and also for photography lovers I am sure this place is going to win all hearts.

 4. Krishna’s Butterball- A balancing rock

-The balancing rock is a giant monolithic granite rock, 5 meters in diameter and around 250 tons in weight.
-Its original name is Vaan Irai Kal which in Tamil means “The Stone of the Sky God” It miraculously stands on a hill slope resting at an angle of 45 degree.
+The balancing rock is giant monolithic granite rock, 5 meters in diameter and around 250 tons in weight.
+Its original name is Vaan Iraq Kal which in Tamil means “The Stone of the Sky God” It miraculously stands on a hill slope resting at an angle of 45 degrees.
 Many people tried to remove it in the past but it is unmovable.
 It is given the name Krishna’s Butterball after the story in Hindu Mythology where Lord Krishna steals butter and it is said it looks like that bolus of butter, little Lord Krishna would steal.
 I tried to move it too but failed.
-Well jokes apart, it is indeed a marvelous work of nature.
+Well jokes apart, it is indeed a marvellous work of nature.